Nishaanth2001/ISAA_Project/README.md

 # ISAA_Project
-The rar file contains the components, node_modules required which can be used directly in VScode instead of installing extensions seperately.
+The ISAA project.rar file contains the components, node_modules required which can be used directly in VScode instead of installing extensions seperately.